transcode-open/apt-cyg/readme.md

 ----------

 ~~~
-install
-  Install package(s).

-remove
-  Remove package(s) from the system.

-update
-  Download a fresh copy of the master package list (setup.ini) from the
-  server defined in setup.rc.

-download
-  Retrieve package(s) from the server, but do not install/upgrade anything.

-show
-  Display information on given package(s).

-depends
-  Produce a dependency tree for a package.

-rdepends
-  Produce a tree of packages that depend on the named package.

-list
+list[all] [pkg...]
-  Search each locally-installed package for names that match regexp.
-If no
+    Search for package names that match regexp.
+If no package names are
-  package names are provided in the command line, all installed packages will
+    provided in the command line, all installed packages will be listed.
+If
-  be queried.

-listall
-  This will search each package in the master package list (setup.ini) for
+    listall is used, searches the master package list (setup.ini).
-  names that match regexp.

-category
-  Display all packages that are members of a named category.
+show pkg...
+    Display information on given package name(s).

-listfiles
+listfiles pkg...
     List all files owned by a given package.
 Multiple packages can be specified
     on the command line.

-search
-  Search for downloaded packages that own the specified file(s).
-The path can
-  be relative or absolute, and one or more files can be specified.

-searchall
-  Search cygwin.com to retrieve file information about packages.
-The provided
-  target is considered to be a filename and searchall will return the
-  package(s) which contain this file.
+install pkg...
+    Install package(s) and any dependencies.

-source
+source pkg...
     Retrieve package source(s) from the server into package directory created
-  under current directory and unpack under package directory.
+    under current directory and unpack under the package directory.

-  --compile
+download pkg...
+    Retrieve package(s) from the server, but do not install/upgrade anything.

+remove pkg...
+    Remove package(s) from the system.

+depends pkg...
+    Produce a tree of all dependencies for a package.

+rdepends pkg...
+    Produce a tree of packages that depend on the named package.

+search[all] file...
+    Search for packages that own the specified file(s).
+The path can be
+    relative or absolute, and one or more files can be specified.
+If searchall
+    is used searches cygwin.com for packages that own the specified file(s).

+category [cat...]
+    Display all packages that are members of a named category.
+If no category
+    is provided in the command line, all categories used will be listed.

+update
+    Download a fresh copy of the master package list (setup.ini) from the
+    mirror.

+mirror [URL]
+    Set the mirror: a full URL to a location where the database, packages, and
+    signatures for this repository can be found.
+If no URL is provided,
+    display the current mirror.

+cache [directory]
+    Set the package cache directory.
+Unix and Windows forms are accepted, as
+    well as absolute or regular paths.
+If no directory is provided, display
+    current cache.
+If a package to install is not found in the cache
+    directory, it will be downloaded.

+  --build|--compile
-    Build package and install any build dependencies if cygport build.
+    With source: install any build dependencies; if cygport is part of the
+    package, include cygport and any of its build dependencies, and build
+    package using cygport; otherwise try to configure, then try to make; if
+    cygport is not part of the package, build dependencies may be missing, and
+    need to be installed manually.

+  --download|--download-only
+    With source: just download and do not unpack source package.

+  --nodeps
+    Specify this option to skip all dependency checks, and not download or
+    install packages on which specified packages are dependent.

+  --nopick
+    Internal option for install of a package dependency.

+  --noscripts
+    Specify this option to skip running any preremove or postinstall scripts.
+    Used internally during install to defer running postinstall scripts until
+    all requested packages and dependencies have been installed.

+--help
+    Display usage and exit.

+--version
+    Display version and exit.
 ~~~

 Quick start